 - The base of the uterus which extends into the vaginal canal.
 In its center is a small opening into the uterus, called the cervical os (mouth).

 - The pear-shaped muscular organ situated in the pelvic cavity that receives and holds the fertilized ovum (egg).
 This is where it grows for about nine months until it is born.

 - The two small organs located on either side of the uterus, in which ova (eggs) are stored and grow to maturation.
-The ovaries are the female equivalent of the testes in males.
-They are the place where female hormones (estrogen and progesterone) are produced.
-That’s why you have to take female hormones even after vaginoplasty.
+The ovaries are the structural equivalent of the testes.
+They are the place where sex hormones (estrogen and progesterone) are produced.
+That is why many cisgender women choose to take feminizing hormones after a hysterectomy.
+Trans women and transfeminine people often choose to take feminizing hormones orhiectomy vaginoplasty.
 The ovaries are also where eggs are produced.

 Fallopian tubes (oviducts)*

 - The two small tubes which extend from the ovaries to the uterus, through which eggs travel.
-About once a month, a mature egg travels down the fallopian tube (the equivalent of the vas deferens in males).
+About once a month, a mature egg travels down the fallopian tube (the structural equivalent of the vas deferens).
 If the egg is fertilized with sperm as it travels down the fallopian tube, it becomes a fetus.